String topology for stacks: embeddings, submersions, and normally nonsingular morphisms

 \subsection{Normally nonsingular morphisms of stacks and oriented stacks}

 { }

-\begin{defn}{ } We say that a representable morphism $f \: \X \to \Y$ of stacks is {\bf normally nonsingular}, if there exist vector bundles $\N$ and $\E$ over the stacks $\X$ and $\Y$, respectively, and a commutative diagram
+\begin{defn}{ } We say that a representable morphism $f \: \X \to \Y$ of stacks is {\bf normally nonsingular}, ({\bf nns} for short), if there exist vector bundles $\N$ and $\E$ over the stacks $\X$ and $\Y$, respectively, and a commutative diagram

-where $s$ is the zero section of $\N$, $i$ is an open immersion, and $\E$ is oriented.
+where $s$ is the zero section of $\N$, $i$ is an open embedding, and $\E$ is oriented.
 When $\N$ is also oriented, we say that the diagram is {\bf oriented}.
 (For the definition of on orientation on a morphism $f$ see Definition \ref{D:oriented} below.)
-The integer $c = \rk \N - \rk \E$ depends only on $f$ and is called the {\bf codimension} of $f$. \end{defn}
+The integer $c = \rk \N - \rk \E$ depends only on $f$ and is called the {\bf codimension} of $f$.
+(Note that in the case where $\E$ is of rank zero this coincides with Definition \ref{D:tubular}, so $f$ admits a tubular neighborhood.) \end{defn}

 A diagram as above is called a {\em normally nonsingular diagram} for $f$.
 The vector bundle $\N$ is sometimes referred to as the {\em normal bundle} of $\X$ in $\E$, and $i(\N)$ as a {\em tubular neighborhood} of $\X$ in $\E$.